kivy/kivy/doc/sources/guide2/lang.rst

 Event Bindings
 --------------

-You can bind to events in kv using the ":" syntax, that is, associating a callback to an event::
+You can bind to events in Kv using the ":" syntax, that is, associating a callback to an event::

     Widget: